 A Marijuana Establishment shall immediately on request make available to the Commission or a Commission Delegee all information that may be relevant to an inspection or investigation of an incident or a complaint.

-A Marijuana Establishment shall make all reasonable efforts to facilitate the inspection or investigation of an incident or a complaint, including the taking of samples, photographs, video or other evidence or recordings, and complying with demands for examination and inspection in accordance with 935 CMR 500.302.
+A Marijuana Establishment shall make all reasonable efforts to facilitate the inspection or investigation of an incident or a complaint, including the taking of samples, photographs, video or other evidence or recordings, and complying with demands for examination and inspection in accordance with 935 CMR 500.302: Compliance Examinations.

 During an inspection, the Commission or a Commission Delegee may direct a Marijuana Establishment to test Marijuana for contaminants including, but not limited to, mold, mildew, heavy metals, plant-growth regulators, and the presence of Pesticides not approved for use on Marijuana pursuant to 935 CMR 500.120(5).

 An inspection or other investigation may be made prior to the issuance of a License or the renewal of a License.
 Additional inspections may be made whenever the Commission or a Commission Delegee deems it necessary for the enforcement of M.G.L. c.
-94G, and 935 CMR 500.000.
+94G, and 935 CMR 500.000: Adult Use of Marijuana.

-The failure to cooperate with an inspection or otherwise comply with 935 CMR 500.301 may result in administrative or disciplinary action against the Licensee.
+The failure to cooperate with an inspection or otherwise comply with 935 CMR 500.301: Inspections and Compliance may result in administrative or disciplinary action against the Licensee.

 500.302: Compliance Examination.